Monetary policy unit: Knowledge sheet replaces MOPOS

 Extraordinary times call for extraordinary measures: In the aftermath of the 2007/2008 financial crisis, monetary policy changed substantially – not just in Switzerland but worldwide.
 How can the functioning of today’s monetary policy be described in a way that captures these changes?
 A new Iconomix knowledge sheet provides an answer.

+This is a very different kind of monetary policy compared to the period prior to the financial crisis of 2007/2008.
 However, it is not so easy to explain why this policy change was necessary and what steps led up to it.
-In its updated unit on monetary policy launched at the end of 2022, Iconomix first sets out the basic mechanisms of conventional monetary policy before expanding on today’s unconventional monetary policy.
-The new knowledge sheet replaces the MOPOS simulation tool, which was in use for 14 years.
+In the monetary policy unit updated at the end of 2022, Iconomix first sets out the basic mechanisms of conventional monetary policy before expanding on today’s still unconventional monetary policy.
+The new advanced text replaces the MOPOS simulation tool, which was in use for 14 years.

-Those who are familiar with Iconomix may wonder why this popular and action-oriented tool is replaced by a seemingly simple knowledge sheet.
+Those who are familiar with Iconomix may wonder why this popular and action-oriented tool was replaced by a conventional advanced text.
 The reason is that MOPOS had a number of shortcomings.

 Why MOPOS was discontinued

-First, the economic model behind MOPOS was calibrated to Switzerland’s situation in the 1990s, when the nominal interest rate for Swiss franc bonds with maturities of five years or longer ranged from 2.7% to 6.8%.1 As was common at the time, the lower bound for the interest rate was implemented at exactly 0% in the model, with MOPOS yielding unsatisfactory results close to the lower bound (liquidity trap).
+MOPOS was based on a macroeconomic model from 19991 that was calibrated to Switzerland’s situation in the 1990s, when the nominal interest rate for Swiss franc bonds with maturities of five years or longer ranged from 2.7% to 6.8%.2 Back then, policy was implemented exclusively by steering interest rates.
+Accordingly, the lower bound on interest rates was set at exactly 0% in the model, with MOPOS yielding unsatisfactory results close to the lower bound (liquidity trap).

 The monetary policy unit was relaunched at the beginning of June 2022 (the German version was published in November 2021).
 The discontinued MOPOS browser simulation is still available on request.
 However, Iconomix no longer recommends its use in the classroom for the above reasons.
 We hope that the many MOPOS fans will understand the considerations behind its discontinuation and will recognise the advantages of the new approach.
 We are grateful for feedback and reactions.